Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In addition, the new rules require the controller to deal with an application within three months of receipt of the last reply to the first statement of objections, or within three months from the final date to apply, whichever is earlier.
 Further, the new rules provide for expedited examination for start-ups and applications in which India is chosen as the international searching authority or the international preliminary examining authority.
 In recent cases, start-ups have received a grant in less than 12 months from filing the application in India.

 An applicant in India can start commercialising its patent as soon as the patent application has been filed.

 The approximate costs involved in prosecuting a patent application through to registration in India range from $3,000 to $5,000 (excluding annuity fees) – each application contains one priority, 10 claims and 30 pages of specification.

 Enforcement through the courts

-- a temporary or interim injunction – the court can impose a temporary restraining order on the defendant until final disposal of the civil suit or for such time as stated in the court order;
+- a temporary injunction – the court can impose a temporary restraining order on the defendant until final disposal of the civil suit or for such time as stated in the court order;

 - a permanent injunction – the court can issue a final order restraining the defendant from carrying out activities constituting patent infringement in India;